My device freezes or applications suddenly shut down

-- Press and hold down the power key .
+- Press and hold down the power key until the device vibrates.

-- When the Xperia™ logotype appears, release the power key, then press and hold the volume down key until Safe mode appears on the screen.
+- When the Sony and Xperia™ logotypes appear, press and hold the Volume down key until Safe mode appears on the screen.

 To exit safe mode, restart the device.

-- Tap the application that you want to uninstall, then tap Uninstall .
+- Select the application that you want to uninstall, then tap UNINSTALL.

 - Update your device to ensure that you have optimal performance and the latest enhancements.
 Read more about how to update and find latest software version.